jackmorrison12/personal-site/content/projects/burst-my-bubble.md

 ## Keep track of what you're reading

-Users also have access to a personal page, which shows their latest reading stats, as well as recently read articles.
+Users also have access to a personal page, which shows their latest reading stats, as well as recently read articles

   </div>
   <div class="right">